 In addition to our ongoing work, we are also offering targeted support for those affected by the impact of Covid-19, who are self-employed and also those who need urgent help to understand and implement the furlough scheme for themselves.

 The information below outlines how we can help those who need support to get the funding they are eligible for.

 If you’ve been affected by coronavirus, cannot afford an accountant or cannot access the support you usually do to file your tax.
 Perhaps you know you will face a large tax bill in January but have no idea how much it will be.
 Filing your tax return now means you can work out how much you owe in tax and start making plans as to how you will be able to pay it.
 Get in touch – we can help.

-The application window for the first grant closed on 13 July, if you did not claim by this date you will be unable to claim the first grant.
-However, you may still be able to make a claim for the second grant.
+The application window for the earlier grants is now closed, if you have not already claimed you will be unable to claim the first four grants.
+However, you may still be able to make a claim for the fifth grant.